Russian landing ship Aleksandr Shabalin: Career

 The ship entered the Yantar Shipyard again on 16 April 2012 for repairs, but was back at sea for a two-week voyage in early July, which included a visit to Zeebrugge for Belgian Navy Day.
 She was dispatched the following year to the Mediterranean as part of the Syrian Express, transporting personnel and equipment between Black Sea ports and the Russian naval facility in Tartus, going on to support the Russian intervention in the Syrian civil war.
 She entered the naval base at Novorossiysk on 21 January and 27 March 2013, and made return visits to the Mediterranean in 2014 and 2015.
 On 18 May 2015 she was part of Maritime Interaction 2015, joint exercises with the People's Liberation Army Navy consisting of Aleksandr Shabalin and her sister ship Aleksandr Otrakovsky, the cruiser Moskva, the corvette Samum, the frigate Ladny, and the ocean-going tug MB-31.
 The Chinese contingent consisted of the frigates Linyi and Weifang, and the supply ship Weishanhu.
 On 26 July 2015, Aleksandr Shabalin was present at the Navy Day naval parade in Baltiysk.
 She took part in naval gunnery exercises on 13 July 2016.
 On 30 July 2017, she was present at the Navy Day naval parade on Kronstadt.

 After assessments, the ship began a refit at the Kronstadt Marine Plant in October 2020.
 Work lasted until mid-2023, with sea trials expected to begin in July that year, with approval for her return to the Baltic Fleet expected in October-November 2023.
 The trials were delayed until February 2024, with the ship not returning to service until the summer that year.
 She carried out landing exercises on 8 August, and on 13 August 2024, she carried out gunnery exercises in the Baltic Sea.
 In September, she and the Baltic Fleet corvettes Boikiy and Soobrazitelny sailed to the Northern Fleet ranges for exercise Okean 2024.

 In December 2024, Aleksandr Shabalin, her sister ship Aleksandr Otrakovsky and the Ivan Gren-class landing ship Ivan Gren were dispatched to the Russian naval installation at Tartus, Syria, to begin removing equipment following the Fall of the Assad regime, and transporting it to Libya.
 She was back in the Baltic the following year, where she carried out further exercises on 29 March 2025.

 In late September 2025 she was reported to be loitering near the border between Danish and international waters in the extreme South West of the Baltic.
 There were suspicions that the ship was linked to the multiple drone observations disturbing the operation on a number of Danish airports.
+The ship remained active in 2026.